justinpombrio/solvomatic/README.md

 ## What is it

 Solv-o-matic is a constraint solver.
-You give it variables and constraints, then ask it to solve the constraints for you.
+You give it constraints like "the top row of this Sudoku consists of a permutation of the numbers 1-9" or "these five characters form a word from this word list" or "these numbers sum to a prime".
+It solves the constraints for you, or tells you they're unsatisfiable.

 There's a small number of built in constraint types, but they're pretty powerful.
 They are: